precice/config-graph/docs/Nodes.md

 - `first_participant`: The participant of the coupling-scheme that gets referred to as `first=“”`.
 - `second_participant`: The participant of the coupling-scheme that gets referred to as `second=“”`.
 - `exchanges`: A list of exchanges between the participants.
 This links to `Exchange` nodes for further references.
-- `accelerations`: A list of accelerations that are intended to accelerate data in exchanges.
+- `accelerations`: The acceleration node that will contain references to all data-accelerations of the coupling-scheme.
 - `convergence_measures`: A list of convergence-measure.
 Defines the convergence criterion of certain data of a mesh in a coupling-scheme.
 - `line`: The line number where the coupling-scheme is defined in the config.xml.

 ## MultiCouplingScheme